-The university requires that all students take two Supplemental Writing Skills courses.
-These courses, which recommend Writing 150 with a grade of C (not C-) or better as a prerequisite, are designated SWS in each semester's course schedule.
+The University requires that all students take two Supplemental Writing Skills (SWS) courses.
+These courses, which require Writing 150 or Writing 130 with a grade of C (not C-) or better as a prerequisite, are designated SWS in each semester's course schedule.
 Please read the schedule carefully, because not all sections of a multi-section course are necessarily SWS sections.
 Those that are not designated SWS do not result in SWS credit.
-It is recommended practice to take one SWS course to fulfill a requirement in one's major and one SWS course to fulfill a requirement outside of one's major.
+It is recommended—though not required—to take one SWS course to fulfill a requirement in one's major and one SWS course to fulfill a requirement outside of one's major.
 Transfer students with a MACRAO associate's degree must take one SWS course (normally in the student's major).

-Students must pass the writing skills courses (Writing 150 and the two SWS courses) with a grade of C or better in each course.
+Students must pass the writing skills courses (Writing 150 or Writing 130 and the two SWS courses) with a grade of C or better in each course.
+Students may receive SWS credit for courses taken as Credit/No-Credit if the student passes the class with a "Credit" grade.
 Students with a grade of C- or lower in an SWS course may repeat another SWS section of the course or pass another SWS course with a grade of C or better before graduation.
 Transfer students with the MACRAO associate's degree must pass one SWS course with a grade of C or better.